 Did you know…

-How can you tackle condensation in your home?
+How can you improve ventilation and indoor air quality within your home?

 Streaming windows, damp surfaces and musty smells are tell-tale signs of condensation dampness.
 Condensation is caused by excess moisture being produced by every day activities like bathing and showering, cooking, washing and drying our clothes inside.
 You can’t see this moisture once it is absorbed into the indoor air, until it comes into contact with cold surfaces where it condenses into droplets of water.
 An increase in condensation levels can result in damp patches on walls and peeling wallpaper.
 Left untreated this can lead to mould growth which can be potentially harmful and lead to serious health issues and breathing difficulties which is why it is important to reduce humidity levels in a property.

 So how can we help to reduce condensation levels?
-Vortice have put together 5 tips which could help you…,
+Vortice has put together 5 tips which could help you…,

 Try to dry your clothes outside to stop excess moisture building up in your property.
 If you are unable to dry your clothes outdoors then keep them in a bathroom with the door closed and windows open until the clothes are fully dry.